pyk595/tp/docs/UserGuide.md

 ### Viewing contacts by reminder: `reminders`

-Displays all contact with a reminder with the specified date.
+Displays all contacts with a reminder with the specified date.

 Format: `reminders [d/DATE]`
 * Reminder dates are in `DD-MM-YYYY` format.